 Where to Stay with 3 Days in Ubud

-There are so many fantastic options in Ubud.
-From luxury wilderness hotels to traditional Balinese homestays, and quirky treehouses in the heart of the jungle.
+There are so many fantastic accommodation options in Ubud.
+From luxury wilderness hotels and traditional Balinese homestays, to quirky treehouses in the heart of the jungle.

-The only thing worth considering when spending 3 days in Ubud or less is location.
-Unless you rent a scooter, you’ll want to be close to the town centre for access to restaurants, nightlife, and shops.
+The only thing worth considering when spending 3 days in Ubud is location.
+Unless you rent a scooter, you’ll want to be close to the town centre to be within easy access to restaurants, nightlife, and shops.

-I’ve made some suggestions further down, but you can compare Ubud accommodations using the button below.
+You can compare Ubud accommodations here or by using the map below.

 Ubud Itinerary Day 1